 Now entering the Eastside, Atlanta's hip place to be.
 Prepare for an accessible neighborhood with quirky vibes and variety in its many things to do.
-No doubt Super Bowl LIII visitors and others staying in-town will find their fancy in Atlanta's Eastside.
+No doubt NCAA Final Four visitors and others staying in-town will find their fancy on Atlanta's Eastside.

 For more inspiration, check out our Eastside neighborhood guide.

-Neighborhood hopping around Atlanta’s Eastside introduces visitors to bohemian shops, Victorian architecture and factories-turned-food halls.
+Neighborhood hopping around Atlanta’s Eastside introduces visitors to bohemian shops, Victorian architecture and landmarks-turned-food halls.

-Get lost in the largest brick structure in the Southeast while perusing Ponce City Market.
-With easy access to the Atlanta BeltLine Eastside Trail, local boutiques and an unmatched variety of food, guests of PCM are surrounded by historical architecture of one of Atlanta’s newest hot spots.
+Get lost in what may be the largest brick structure in the Southeast while perusing Ponce City Market.
+With easy access to Atlanta BeltLine's Eastside Trail, PCM (as Atlantans call it) is home to local boutiques and an unmatched variety of food.
+Visitors to PCM find themselves surrounded by historical architecture in one of Atlanta’s newest hot spots.

 Little Five Points is a must-visit for all things funky and artistic.

 Little Five Points is Atlanta’s own bohemian paradise.
-Cool nightlife spots, unique clothing shops and street art galore make this neighborhood a can’t-miss when visiting the city.
+Cool nightlife, unique clothing shops and street art galore make this neighborhood a can’t-miss when visiting the city.
 You might even recognize Criminal Records from the silver screen.

 Beetlecat is a favorite go-to for seafood lovers.

-Argosy is serious about high quality beers and entrees. (photo courtesy Argosy)
+Argosy is serious about high-quality beers and entrees. (📷 Argosy)

 Argosy in East Atlanta Village transports visitors to what feels like a ship lost at sea.
 Dozens of beers on tap can be paired with wood-fired pizzas, house-cut French fries or even a schnitzel BLT.
 Head to the back room for games and cozy seating.